-The estimates we report here are prospective estimates made by agencies during the rulemaking process adjusted for vacated or superseded rules.
-As we have emphasized, it is possible that retrospective studies will show (as they sometimes have36) that the benefits and costs were either overestimated or underestimated.
-As discussed elsewhere in this Report (see Appendix A) as well as previous Reports, the aggregate estimates of benefits and costs derived from estimates by different agencies and over different time periods are subject to some methodological variations and differing assumptions.37 In addition, the groundwork for the
+The estimates we report here are prospective estimates made by agencies during the rulemaking process.
+As we have emphasized, it is possible that retrospective studies will show (as they sometimes have) that the benefits and costs were either overestimated or underestimated.
+As discussed elsewhere in this Report (see Appendix A) as well as previous Reports, the aggregate estimates of benefits and costs derived from estimates by different agencies and over different time periods are subject to some methodological variations and differing assumptions.29 In addition, the groundwork for the regulations issued by one administration is often begun in a previous administration.30 Nonetheless, the methodological variations and differing assumptions are usually not dramatic, and we believe that comparative information remains meaningful.